 1. Electrical Converter

-It’s hard to visit this coastal country without traveling by boat.
-Whether you’re taking a public ferry or island hopping via a chartered boat, you may want to pack Dramamine to combat the possibility of motion sickness.
+While uncommon, sometimes people experience motion sickness while on boats.
+Whether taking a public ferry or island-hopping via a chartered boat, guests who think they might have motion sickness may want to pack Dramamine to combat the possibility of motion sickness.

 3. Comfortable Footwear